Kyniska/core/README.md

 - Native language
 - additional influences likely to fuel feelings of guilt or innocence (an ex-lover or murdered parent)

+# Composition

+- Each member of the Six Nations belonged to two constellations as a preventative against rivalries
+- We recognize the rivalries that presently exist, whether emerging in this life or inherited from the past, will not likely be unraveled

 # Voting procedure (Addresses / Bools / Strings)

-- constellations of loyalties: all proposals for new laws or leaders must pass through and receive unified agreements from all existing constellations
+- constellations of loyalties: all proposals for new laws or leaders must receive unified agreement from each constellation network
 - all members of circle must accept for proposal to move forward
 - arrays of addresses: addresses / string (proposed law or name of selected)
 - all agree: boolean